The

 The state

-and coins.
-These are then issued by the Bank of England
+notes and coins.
+These are then issued by the Bank

-to the high street banks - the banks buy them at face value
+of England to the high street banks - the banks buy them

-from the government to meet their customers’ demands for
+at face value from the government to meet their customers¯

 The state

-England which is credited with the face value of the notes and
+of England which is credited with the face value of the

-coins as they are paid for by the banks.
-(This is now
+notes and coins as they are paid for by the banks.

-money in the public purse available for spending on public
+(This is now money in the public purse available for spending

 This is